Article written by James Crawshaw, Tillmann Lang and Prof. Dr. Falko Paetzold.

 PIE applies pre-investment filters and portfolio theory to identify the companies best suited for your values and your financial situation.
 This happens by evaluating the handprint and footprint of each company in our investment universe.
 (Check out this whitepaper for details on how we do this.)

 For the handprint, we consider what a company does, capturing the impact a company has through the products and services it puts out to the world.
-To ensure the full impact of the product is taken into account, Inyova looks at the complete life cycle of a product or service.
+To ensure that the full impact of the product is taken into account, Inyova looks at the complete lifecycle of a product or service.

-For the footprint, we look at how a company does business, capturing the impact of their operations.
-This examines factors such as a company’s level of CO2 emissions, how well they treat their employees, and how many women are in leadership positions.
+For the footprint, we look at how a company does business, capturing the impact of its operations.
+This examines factors such as a company’s level of CO2 emissions, how well it treats its employees, and how many women are in leadership positions.

-After our impact investors have chosen their impact themes and excluded activities that do not match their values, our impact engine PIE selects companies on the basis of these scores and your personalised preferences.
-This prioritisation and selection of impactful companies ensures your portfolio is impact-aligned.
+After you have chosen your impact themes and excluded activities that do not match your values, our PIE impact engine selects companies on the basis of these scores and your personalised preferences.
+This prioritisation and selection of impactful companies ensures that your portfolio is impact-aligned.

 Post-investment actions at Inyova

 With regard to post-investment actions, Inyova holds shareholder engagement sessions with C-level representatives of the companies our investors are invested in.
 During these sessions, Inyova impact investors have the opportunity to ask critical questions, share their suggestions, and comment on the company’s progress with actual decision-makers.